 • can hold smart phones as large as iPhone12 Pro Max and still provides plenty of room for other items

 Small items such as keys, ID and bank cards, you can carry the key in a waterproof pouch over your swimsuit.
-If you have more things to bring with you that won’t fit into a waist pouch, get a big Floating Waterproof Dry Bag.
+If you have more things to bring with you that won’t fit into a waist pouch, get a bigger floating waterproof dry bag that can hold more things.

-It is recommended not to advertise your costly items when you are at the beach.
-It may sound obvious but leaving valuables on display is still a basic mistake.
-If you are carrying something expensive such as an e-reader or a tablet, at least learn some tricks on how to hide your valuables.
+Do not advertise your costly items when you are at the beach; this advice may sound too obvious, but leaving valuables on display is still a basic mistake we make.
+If you carry something expensive, such as an e-reader or a tablet, learn some tricks to hide your valuables.

 Smartphone on towel at the beach

 Alternatively, you can also reduce worries about where to put your valuables at the beach by hiding things in plain sight.
-Take an old bottle of sunscreen and cut off the bottom so it flaps open, then rinse it out and let it dry thoroughly.
-Your phone may fit in here, or some cash and your ID.
-Use a bit of plastic tape to close it up and leave it laying face up on your towel or blanket.
+Take an old bottle of sunscreen and cut off the bottom so it flaps open, rinse it out, and let it dry thoroughly.
+Your phone may fit in here with some cash and your ID.
+Use a bit of plastic tape to close it up and leave it lying face up on your towel or blanket.

-You can do the same with an empty juice bottle or Pringles tube too, but if you prefer ready-to-use solutions instead of these DIY options, buy a Stainless Steel Water Bottle with Hidden Compartment.
+You can do the same with an empty juice bottle or Pringles tube too, but if you prefer ready-to-use solutions instead of these DIY options, get yourself a water bottle with a storage compartment.

 Most people think that if they pack all their assets nicely in their bag when going into the water or to the beach bar, they can keep their stuff from getting stolen, but in fact, opening a bag and removing some items is an easy job for even an amateur thief, while a professional one might walk away with it without no one -except the owner- noticing that it does not belong to her/him.